tbarbette/npf-docs/docs/source/index.rst

 Test scripts are easy to write and share.

+Test scripts are easy to write and share.
 We encourage users to share their ``.npf`` scripts along with their code to allow other users to reproduce their results and graphs.

 The documentation describes first the basic :doc:`usage <usage>` and :ref:`installation <installation>` of NPF.